 The completion of this program is only possible through participation in the Momentum Training Series (MTS) provided by the Assemblies of God National Office (USA).
-Graduates who have previously earned a diploma through Berean School of the Bible are not eligible to enroll in the Momentum Training Diploma program.
-If an actively enrolled student should want to withdraw from another BSB diploma program in order to enroll in the Momentum Training program, that student should contact Global University's US Student Services.
+Graduates who have previously earned a diploma through the Berean School of the Bible are not eligible to enroll in the Momentum Training Diploma program.
+If an actively enrolled student should want to withdraw from another Berean diploma program to enroll in the Momentum Training program, that student should contact Global University's US Student Services.